scummvm/scummvm/doc/docportal/advanced_topics/understand_audio.rst

 The AdLib emulator setting offers MAME, DOSBox and Nuked emulation, with MAME being the least accurate and using the least CPU power, and Nuked being the most accurate and also using the most CPU power - DOSBox is somewhere in between.

-There is also the option to select the OPL2LPT and OPL3LPT devices, which are external hardware devices with a real OPL chip, connected via the parallel port of a computer.
+There is also the option to select the OPL2LPT and OPL3LPT devices, which are external hardware devices with a real OPL chip, connected through the parallel port of a computer.

-AdLib does not require a SoundFont or ROMs, so for many games it may be the easiest to configure.
+AdLib does not require a SoundFont or ROMs, so for many games it might be the easiest to configure.
 However, if an MT-32 or GS emulator or device is available, ScummVM will prioritize this over AdLib.

 Mixed AdLib/MIDI mode
 ------------------------
-Some games contain sound effects that are exclusive to the AdLib soundtrack, or the AdLib soundtrack may provide better sound effects.
+Some games contain sound effects that are exclusive to the AdLib soundtrack, or the AdLib soundtrack might provide better sound effects.
 For these games, you can combine MIDI music with AdLib sound effects by using the :ref:`mixed AdLib/MIDI mode <multi>`.

 .. note::